hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 to be constructed to prove that the new roster is a descendent of the original genesis roster.
 Validation of this recursive proof proved too expensive for EVM smart contracts.

-#### TSS Genesis Process
+#### TSS Bootstrap Process

-The TSS Genesis process is the process of generating the ledger public/private key pair for a new network or an existing network.
-There are several options to consider in the TSS genesis process:
+The TSS bootstrap process is the process of generating the ledger public/private key pair for a new network or an existing network.
+There are several options to consider in the TSS bootstrap process:

 1. Do we allow block number and round number to be out of sync?
 2. Do we need the initial block produced to be signed by the ledger id?
 3. For new networks, Do we need to produce a signed block 0?
-4. For existing networks, does the TSS genesis roster sign blocks prior to its existence?
+4. For existing networks, does the TSS bootstrap roster sign blocks prior to its existence?

 ##### For New Networks